jzpero/mednotes/docs/Critical Care/Shock and Resuscitation/Vasopressors.md

 - **increases coronary blood flow** due to elevated DBP and local vasodilation around cardiomyocytes
 - prolonged infusions can have a direct toxic effect on cardiac myocytes

+> [!NOTE] SOAP-II (NEJM 2010)
+> This study compared **dopamine vs NE** in all forms of shock (septic, cardiogenic, and hypovolemic).
+No differences in mortality.
+NE was more effective as a vasopressor, and less associated with arrhythmias.
+Potential mortality benefit in cardiogenic shock compared to dopamine.

 ## Epinephrine
 Epinephrine is an endogenous catecholamine with high affinity for β1/2 and alpha-1 receptors.
 - Low doses: primarily β effects.
 Higher doses: primarily alpha-1 effects